AdobeDocs/experience-manager-65.en/help/forms/using/add-custom-error-handler-adaptive-forms-core-components.md

 * `detail (optional)` provides additional details about the failure if necessary.
 * `instance (optional)` represents an instance or identifier associated with the failure and helps in tracking or identifying the specific occurrence of the failure.
 * `validationErrors (required)` contains information about validation errors.
 It includes the following fields:
-    * `fieldname` mentions the SOM expression of the fields that failed the validation criteria.
+    * `fieldname` mentions the qualified fieldname of the fields that failed the validation criteria.
     * `dataRef` represents the JSON path or XPath of the fields that failed the validation.
     * `details` contain the validation error message with the erroneous field.
 * `originCode (optional)` field added by AEM and contains the http status code returned by the external service